Pylons/substanced/docs/audit.rst

 driving an HTML5 ``EventSource`` (an HTML 5 feature, see http://www.html5rocks.com/en/tutorials/eventsource/basics/ for more information).
 The event stream will contain auditing events.
 This can be used for progressive enhancement of your application's UI.
+Substance D's SDI uses it for that purpose.
+For example, when an object's ACL is changed, a user looking at the "Security" tab of that object in the SDI will see the change immediately, rather than upon the next page refresh.

 Obtain events for the context of the view only::